whamchris/libstats/README.md

 	$dbName = 'libstats';
 	$dbUser = '[USER]';
 	$dbPass = '[PASSWD]';

+Make sure the .htaccess file in your libstats folder has the correct RewriteBase.
+By default it is /libstats/.
+Make sure it is pointing to the correct directory relative to your web root.

 If everything was set up correctly, you should be able to access the website and login with your admin account.
 Make appropriate changes to your mysql database tables to customize the site to your liking.